Marquette Branch Prison: 2000s

 There are six level-V housing units surrounded by a twenty-foot stone wall and 10 feet of metal fencing.
 These units consist of single-prisoner cells and have a capacity of 546.
 The perimeter of the maximum security section is monitored by eight gun towers.
 Five of the eight towers have the capability to monitor activity inside the housing units.

-There are four housing units for level-I inmates.
+There are four housing units for level-I inmates.These housing units are surrounded by two ten-foot barbed-wire metal fences, equipped with motion-activated sensors and 4K PTZ surveillance cameras.
 This section consists of four dormitories, O Dorm, A Dorm, N Dorm, and P Dorm.
 "Both A and N Dorms have full-size gymnasiums and classrooms in them while O and P Dorms have large recreational dayrooms.
 All level-I housing units are double bunked.
 The capacity of the level-I housing units is 670."

 The Brooks Medical Center is an inpatient health care facility and outpatient clinic.
 There are more than 30 staff at the medical center, one doctor, two dentists, a dozen nurses, and several other support staff.
 There are two full service kitchens at MBP, a dairy farm, and a heating and power plant.

 Programming at MBP currently consists of prisoner work assignments, psychological services, library services (MBP has one main law library and four other mini law libraries), a large volunteer program, religious, as well as recreation and educational programs.
 The programs provide inmates with opportunities to learn job skills, good habits, and good attitudes.
 The staff as MBP consists of 282 custody personnel and 145 other personnel.